ballerina-platform/ballerina-dev-website/swan-lake/featured-scenarios/manage-data-persistence-with-bal-persist.md

 }
 ```

-You can run your Ballerina project with the following command:
+You can run your Ballerina project with the following command.

 ```
 $ bal run